Hakonimatata/HavGame/README.md

 4. Run the compiled executable (`Game.exe`).

 ## Usage
 - Use arrow keys to move.
+Works like flappy bird.
 - Win against your opponents.

 ## Contributing